cyverse/irods-adm/README.md

 generate a report on the number of concurrent sessions during each second for the time period covered by a sequence of sessions.

+The program `cyverse-throughput` reports throughput between the client running the script and the CyVerse Data Store.

 The program `daily-transfer-report` generates a report summarizing the amount of data uploaded and downloaded each day.